-Choosing a high school in New York City can be a daunting task, with more than 700 programs to choose from in 400-plus schools throughout the five boroughs.
+Choosing a high school in New York City can be a daunting task, with more than 700 programs to choose from in 400-plus schools.
 Each year, nearly 80,000 middle school students rank up to 12 high school programs they would like to attend.
 A complex algorithm then pairs students with schools, taking into account the students’ preferences, available space, and the schools’ own rankings and priorities.
 Student choices are too often uninformed, particularly among underserved students who may not have enough assistance from parents or guidance counselors.

 The Guide is also a cornerstone of the NYC High School Admissions Study, one of the largest randomized control trials of information supports for school choice ever conducted.
-Led by researchers from New York University, Princeton University, Columbia University, and Seton Hall University, the ongoing, multi-year study will determine if informational tools, such as the NYC High School Application Guide, can help students make more ambitious high school choices and, ultimately, have better high school and postsecondary outcomes.
+Led by researchers from New York University, Princeton University, Columbia University, and Seton Hall University, the ongoing, multi-year study will determine if informational tools, such as the NYC High School Application Guide, can help students make more ambitious high school choices and lead to better high school and postsecondary outcomes.

-In late 2016, the foundation celebrated the Guide’s success by spinning it off to an independent team of prominent educators with an agreement to fund the continued improvement and full rollout of the guide for one year to all 603 eighth-grade serving schools in New York City.
-The team will take over full management of the Guide in 2017.
+The foundation celebrated the Guide’s success by spinning it off to an independent team of prominent educators who are expected to complete a full rollout of the Guide to all 603 eighth-grade-serving schools in New York City in 2018.